dropofwill/IMG_RonR_Seminar/README.md

 3. After it provisions the box it should pop up the IDE.
 In Rails programming a lot of work is done in the terminal, so some useful Nitrous shortcuts are:
   * Swap full screen terminal: Ctrl Shift F
   * Swap cursor focus from terminal to ide: Ctrl Shift C
+5. Check the Ruby version, it should be 2.0.0psomething

+    <pre>ruby -v</pre>

 4. RVM is a nice way to swap between different versions of Ruby.
 It should be installed, to check in the terminal run:

     <pre>rvm -v</pre>